 - 4 large eggs

 - ½ cup whole milk

 - 2 firm apples such as Granny Smith, Rome, or Empire, peeled and sliced

 - 1 tablespoon light or dark brown sugar

 - ½ teaspoon ground cinnamon

 - 1 Whipped Cream optional

-- Preheat the oven to 425°F. Place the cast iron pan into the oven as the oven preheats, with 2 tablespoons of butter in the pan and allow it to melt; watch that the butter doesn’t get brown.
+- Preheat the oven to 425°F. Place a 12-inch (or 14-inch) cast iron pan into the oven as the oven preheats, with 2 tablespoons of butter in the pan and allow it to melt; watch that the butter doesn’t get brown.